First Year CS Guide

 QUERCUS (A.K.A.
 Portal, or the most unpronounceable name on campus)

-QUERCUS is the new system (migration from PORTAL happened in 2018) which most courses use to provide lecture slides, important dates, and course updates (previously, it was called Blackboard and some people still do call it that).
-You can also submit your assignments, and sometimes access your term marks (tests, quizzes, assignments etc.) through this system.
-CS courses tend to use their own sites in conjunction with MarkUs (see below), but most other courses are adamant on using it (though some courses use other tools as well, so you should make sure to check the syllabus of each one of your courses to see what they are using).
-If you've used D2L or Blackboard, then you'll find that QUERCUS is a bit familiar.
+QUERCUS is the new system (migration from PORTAL happened in 2018) that most courses use to provide lecture slides, important dates, and course updates (previously, it was called Blackboard and some people still do call it).
+You can also submit your assignments and sometimes access your term marks (tests, quizzes, assignments, etc.) through this system.
+CS courses tend to use their own sites in conjunction with MarkUs (see below), but most other courses are adamant about using it (though some courses use other tools as well, so you should make sure to check the syllabus of each one of your courses to see what they are using).
+If you've used D2L or Blackboard, you'll find that QUERCUS is a bit familiar.

 MarkUs

 MarkUs is where you'll be submitting your work and getting feedback and marks for most (if not all) CS courses.
-Make sure that you can login to the site as soon as it’s available in order to avoid hassles which will undoubtedly arise if you can't login on the day your assignments are due.
+Make sure you can log in to the site as soon as it’s available to avoid hassles that will undoubtedly arise if you can't log in on the day your assignments are due.

 Piazza

-Piazza is what many courses use as a course forum, where people can post questions and get answers from classmates and even professors/TAs.
-Some courses, however, don’t use Piazza and instead use Discourse or the Quercus discussion boards.
-These are good resources for finding answers to frequently sought out clarifications.
-Note that email notifications are set on by default for every post and they can be pretty annoying.
-Go into the settings and pick email settings that fit you.
+Many courses use Piazza, a course-based forum board where students can post questions and get answers from classmates and the teaching team.
+However, some courses don’t use Piazza and instead use Discourse or the Quercus discussion boards.
+These are good resources for finding answers to frequently sought-out clarifications.
+It should be noted that email notifications are on by default for every post, which can be annoying; go into the settings and pick the email settings that fit you.

-The teaching labs refer to not only the actual labs in Bahen, but also to the whole online system through which you are interacting with the department (MarkUs, SSH (Remote Lab Connections), PCRS).
+The teaching labs refer to the actual labs in Bahen as well as the entire online system through which you interact with the department (MarkUs, SSH (Remote Lab Connections), PCRS).
 At the beginning of the year, you'll get an email asking you to set up your Teaching Labs account.
-It is very important that you:
+It is critical that you:

-2. don't forget the password you set it with.
-This is the most used login you'll need at U of T (after your UTORid login for ACORN).
-Also know that as a CS student you get access to the labs (and Bahen) 24/7 with your T-Card.
-For more information about the labs visit their site, this contains room numbers for the labs and status/uptime pages for UofT, teach servers and Markus.
+Keep in mind that CS students have 24/7 access to the labs (and Bahen) with their T-Cards.
+For more information about the labs, visit their site, which contains room numbers for the labs and status/uptime pages for UofT, teach servers, and Markus.

 Help Centre

-As one of the best places for you to get official help in first and second year courses, the CS Help Center which is located in Bahen has TAs and professors ready to help you when you have questions.
+As one of the best places to get official help in first and second-year courses, the Bahen CS Help Center has TAs and professors ready to help you answer your questions.
 For a full schedule of when it’s open and who's there, visit this link.
-For upper year courses, you should be able to get the help directly from the course-specific instructors/teaching assistants (TAs), rather than general Help Centre TAs.
-Getting help is really important, and you should make full use of these hours.
-Note for this year it is unknown how the help center will be ran look for updates from your profs.
+For upper-year courses, you should be able to get help directly from the course-specific instructors/teaching assistants (TAs), rather than general Help Centre TAs.
+Getting help is really, REALLY important, and you should make full use of these hours.
+Note for this year, it is unknown how the help center will be run.
+Look for updates from your profs.

 Undergraduate Office aka “UGO”

 For all your official program questions and concerns, make your way up to the 4th floor of Bahen to visit the undergrad office for CS.
-You can ask them questions ranging from program admission to financial situations, or anything to do with the CS program at all, and they will be willing to help you out.
-If you need any CS advice, the office is a great place to get the official answers to all/most of your questions.
+You can ask them questions ranging from program admission to financial situations, or anything to do with the CS program, really, and they will be willing to help you out.
+If you need any CS advice, the office is a great place to get the official answers to all of your questions.

 Course Enrollment

-So the first rule of CS is to be lazy (when coding) and to avoid remaking the wheel (or the print statement).
-Since the Faculty of Arts & Science has already videotaped, asked, and subtitled videos on how course enrollment works and on great tips for University, we are just going to link them here.
-(These were made 2 years ago but the advice still holds) These star some of the best CS students we’ve ever had the pleasure of knowing, and their advice is actually really great.
+So, the first rule of CS is to be lazy (when coding) and to avoid remaking the wheel (or the print statement).
+Since the Faculty of Arts & Science has already videotaped, asked, and subtitled videos on course enrollment and great tips for the University, we'll just link them here.
+(These were made 7 years ago, but the advice still holds).
 Stars 2020's John H. Moss Scholar, Former CSSU General Council Member, TA, and Orientation Organizer Lana; Former CSSU Vice President, UofT Hacks President, and TA Calvin; and 2017 Canadian Undergraduate Computer Science Conference co-chair and TA Felipe.

 Preparing for course enrollment and what you should know